-The positive and negative criteria contained in the investment strategy as listed below cover all aspects of the OECD Guidelines for Multinational Enterprises (such as avoidance of environmental destruction, corruption, and human rights violations as well as adherence to the core ILO labour standards).
-The fund management continuously monitors various channels of information such as the media and research agencies to determine whether investments are affected by serious controversies.
+The positive and negative criteria listed below for the investment strategy cover all aspects of the OECD Guidelines for Multinational Enterprises (e.g., prevention of environmental destruction, corruption, human rights violations or consideration of ILO core labor standards).
+The fund management utilizes various information channels such as the media and research agencies to continually examine whether an investment may be subject to serious controversies.

-In addition, the fund assets are assessed for potential violations of the OECD Guidelines for Multinational Enterprises by means of a screening tool from a recognised ESG research provider.
-A company that does not comply with the OECD Guidelines for Multinational Enterprises is not eligible for investment.
-A violation is assumed to exist if a company is involved in one or more controversial incidents in which there are credible allegations that the company or its management has caused substantial damage of a significant scope in violation of global standards.
+Furthermore, by using a screening tool from a recognized ESG research provider, the fund assets are examined for possible violations of the OECD Guidelines for Multinational Enterprises.
+A company that does not comply with the OECD Guidelines for Multinatinational Enterprises will not be considered for investment.
+A company is considered in violation if it is involved in one or more controversial cases in which there are credible accusations that the company or its management has violated global standards and therefore caused a large extent of considerable damage.

-The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomyobjectives and is accompanied by specific EU criteria.
+The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.